-- 40. I have considered whether disclosing the Witness Information could reasonably be expected to prejudice the protection of other individuals' right to privacy and/or cause a public interest harm by disclosing those individuals' personal information. - 41.
-As with the Patient Information, the applicant submits that if the Witness Information is released, it must be anonymised.
-However, the same issue arises as with the Patient Information-ie, the applicant is likely to be aware of the identities of the witnesses, given he has copies of certain QPS witness statements.
-On that basis, I am satisfied that the Witness Information comprises the witnesses' personal information, and I am also satisfied that it is not possible to redact the Witness Information to the degree necessary to prevent it from revealing the witnesses' personal information. - 42.
+- 41. I have considered whether disclosing the Witness Information could reasonably be expected to prejudice the protection of other individuals' right to privacy49 and/or cause a public interest harm by disclosing those individuals' personal information.50 - 42.
+As with the Patient Information, the applicant submits that if the Witness Information is released, it must be anonymised.51 However, the same issue arises as with the Patient Information-ie, the applicant is likely to be aware of the identities of the witnesses, given he has copies of certain QPS witness statements.
+On that basis, I am satisfied that the Witness Information comprises the witnesses' personal information, and I am also satisfied that it is not possible to redact the Witness Information to the degree necessary to prevent it from revealing the witnesses' personal information. - 43.
 The Witness Information comprises the witnesses' accounts concerning allegations about the applicant's conduct.
-Although the personal information appears in an employment context, I consider that it is not routine work information as it comprises sensitive personal statements given in relation to an investigation into allegations at the workplace.
+Although the personal information appears in an employment context, I consider that it is not routine work information52 as it comprises sensitive personal statements given in relation to an investigation into allegations at the workplace.
 For this reason, I consider that disclosure under the IP Act would be a significant intrusion into the witnesses' privacy and the extent of the public interest harm that could be anticipated from disclosure is significant.
 As noted above, it appears likely that the applicant is aware of the relevant witnesses' identities; however, given the nature of the information and particularly, the sensitivity of information given by witnesses, I do not consider that this reduces the weight of these factors to any significant degree.
-As a result, I afford significant weight to both of the factors favouring nondisclosure concerning others' privacy and personal information. - 43.
-I also consider that disclosing the Witness Information could reasonably be expected to have a detrimental effect on MSHHS's management function as it may deter witnesses from providing full and frank accounts to investigators in future workplace investigations, thereby prejudicing investigation processes and outcomes.
-The applicant submits that it does not follow that future witnesses with no ties to the applicant or knowledge of his matters would be deterred from providing such accounts.
-I consider, however, that it is reasonable to expect that, if potential witnesses in future investigations were aware
+As a result, I afford significant weight to both of the factors favouring nondisclosure concerning others' privacy and personal information. - 44.
+I also consider that disclosing the Witness Information could reasonably be expected to have a detrimental effect on MSHHS's management function53 as it may deter witnesses from providing full and frank accounts to investigators in future workplace investigations, thereby prejudicing investigation processes and outcomes.
+The applicant submits that it does not follow that future witnesses with no ties to the applicant or knowledge of his matters would be deterred from providing such accounts.54 I consider, however, that it is reasonable to expect that, if potential witnesses in future investigations were aware that witness statements had been released under the IP Act following a previous investigation, this would make staff reluctant to fully participate in such investigations.55 Similarly, information that is provided by witnesses in workplace investigations is ordinarily treated confidentially, except to the extent that procedural fairness requires otherwise.56 Accordingly, I consider that disclosing the Witness Information could

-&lt;sup>48 The applicant provided copies of those QPS statements to OIC with his email on 20 January 2017.
+48 The applicant provided copies of those QPS statements to OIC with his email on 29 November 2016.

-&lt;sup>50 Schedule 4, part 4, item 6(1) of the RTI Act.
+50 Schedule 4, part 4, item 6(1) of the RTI Act.

-&lt;sup>52 Generally, information relating to the day-to-day work duties of a public servant may be disclosed under the RTI Act, despite it falling within the definition of personal information.
+52 Generally, information relating to the day-to-day work duties of a public servant may be disclosed under the RTI Act, despite it falling within the definition of personal information.
 However, agency documents can also contain personal information of public servants which is not routine work information: see Gapsa and Department of Transport and Main Roads (Unreported, Queensland Information Commissioner, 12 April 2013) at [71].